About Hearing Aids

-- an earmold or an individual shell for custom hearing aids
+- An earmold, dome or an individual shell for custom hearing aids

 At the most basic level, hearing aids are amplifiers that selectively increase volume for the sounds you need to hear.
 They employ strategies that make soft sounds audible and at the same time, make moderate or loud sounds comfortable.
 The goal is to help you hear in both noisy and quiet listening environments.

-There are three important factors to being successful in using a hearing aid:
+There are three important factors to consider in order to use a hearing aid successfully:

 - You have to be motivated and open to addressing your communication challenges.

 - The hearing aid has to be the right match with all the appropriate features necessary to address your desired communication outcome.